 - Always refer to the service manual for additional information and specifications. - If suspected impact/damage has occurred to the steering or suspension components, perform a 4-wheel alignment on the vehicle, prior to inspecting components.
-If wheel alignment specifications are beyond permissible specifications, further inspection of the suspension and steering components is necessary. - For safety reasons, the specific steering system components (individual or as an assembly) highlighted in this document must be replaced if components of the front axle, steering gear, or any part of the steering linkage suffer deformation during a collision event.
-Add detail about not replacing everything without first diagnosis use this guide to diagnose and make the judgement. - Deployment of Steering wheel airbag requires replacement of the steering column, clock spring, and steering wheel. - Always perform a 4-wheel alignment, ADAS calibration, and steering angle sensor reset after component replacement. - Always use new fasteners when replacing steering, brake, and suspension components.
+If wheel alignment specifications are beyond permissible specifications, further inspection of the suspension and steering components is necessary. - For safety reasons, the specific steering system components (individual or as an assembly) highlighted in this document must be replaced if components of the front axle, steering gear, or any part of the steering linkage suffer deformation during a collision event. - Deployment of Steering wheel airbag requires replacement of the steering column, clock spring, and steering wheel.